Show by Label

 Testing it with a NEO

-I had to order an additional antenna, so I could try my NEO M8N.
+I had to order an additional external "puck" antenna, so I could try my NEO M8N.
 Unfortunately, I found out that I cannot update the firmware on this fake NEO so it cannot support the Galileo constellation.
 More importantly, I also discovered that although I can change the 1PPS output setting in u-center, the output does not change.

 So how does this contraption finally work in the "real" configuration: